 What if the School is partially closed?

-This scenario has not yet arisen, with contact tracing having been targeted to avoid whole year groups needing to self-isolate.
-However, should the School be open to only some year groups, for example as part of a staggered re-opening, those year groups invited to School should attend – with anyone isolating following the above instructions – whilst other year groups should follow the arrangements below for full remote education.
+This scenario has not yet arisen, with mitigation measures preventing whole year groups needing to be off School.
+However, should the School be open to only some year groups, for example as part of a staggered re-opening, or in the event of of an outbreak, those year groups invited to School should attend – with anyone unwell following the above instructions – whilst other year groups should follow the arrangements below for full remote education.

 Where the School is closed to all bar vulnerable pupils and those whose parents are key workers….